ldebritto/alfred-calculate-anything/README.md

 If you no longer want a base currency you can select this option to list all configured base currencies, you can delete a currency by simply pressing Return
 - **Set currency format**
 Used to format the converted amount, you will see a list of formats to choose from, simply press return to select a format.
-~~- **Set Fixer API**
-Set your fixer API Key for support more currencies, after you select this option just copy paste your Key and press Return to save it.~~
-~~
-- **Set ExchangeRate-API.com API key**
+- **Set ExchangeRate-API Key**
-Set your ExchangeRate-API.com Key for support more currencies, after you select this option just copy paste your Key and press Return to save it.~~
+Set your ExchangeRate-API.com API Key for currency conversion support.
+After you select this option, just copy paste your Key and press Return to save it.

 ### Currency Symbols